kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 in the same namepsace as the job pods).
 One easy way to do this is to use the `job-name: <your-job-name>` selector, since the job-name label will be automatically added by Kubernetes.

-2. Update the template spec in your job with the following: `subdomain: <headless-svc-name>` where `<headless-svc-name>` must match the name of your headless service exactly.
+2. Include the following your job template spec: `subdomain: <headless-svc-name>` where `<headless-svc-name>` must match the name of your headless service exactly.